hakobtp/blog/java/stream/1_Introduction_to_stream.md

 ---

-Streams let you work with data more simply than collections.
+Streams let you work with collections more simply than loops.
 With a stream, you tell Java what you want to do, not how to do it.
 Java then chooses the best way to run your code.

 When you work with a collection, you often loop through its items and do something with each one.
-For example, imagine you have a list of words and you want to count how many have more than five letters.
+For example, imagine you have a list of words and you want to count how many have more than 8 letters.

 ```java
 List<String> words = List.of(